g4bri-3l3/cryptomator-vault-sync-utility/README.md

   fr.json              # French
 ```

-Keep `CloudVaultSync.ps1` and the `lang/` folder together — the script reads
+Keep `CloudVaultSync.ps1` and the `lang/` folder together.
+The script reads
 its UI strings from `lang/`.

 ---